 Veronica spicata, commonly known as spike speedwell, is an upright, clump-forming, herbaceous perennial that typically produces a summer-long bloom of tiny, star-shaped, violet-blue flowers in dense, long-flowering, tapered-at-the-top, spike-like terminal racemes atop stems rising well above a foliage mound to 24-30” tall.
 Foliage consists of toothed, narrow, linear to lanceolate, medium green leaves (each to 2” long).
 This species is native to northern Europe and Asia.
 Flowers typically bloom from mid-June to August.
 Flowers are attractive to bees and butterflies.
 Cultivars with blue, violet-blue, pink and white flowers are available in commerce.

-Genus name honors Saint Veronica who reportedly gave Jesus a cloth to wipe his face on the way to Calvary.
-Some plants in the genus reportedly have markings that resemble markings on the sacred cloth.
+Genus name honors Saint Veronica who reportedly gave a handkerchief to Jesus so he could wipe sweat from his face on the way to Calvary, with some genus plants having markings that resemble the markings on the sacred handkerchief.

 Specific epithet from Latin means spiked in reference to the flower spikes on this plant.

 'Rotfuchs', commonly sold as RED FOX, is a compact, bushy plant which features dense, upright, terminal spikes (racemes) of tiny, deep rose-red flowers which bloom most of the summer.
 Flower spikes typically rise to 15" tall.
 Lance-shaped, glossy green leaves (to 2" long).
 Good cut flower.

 No serious insect or disease problems.
 Root rot may occur in wet, poorly-drained soils.